mnishiguchi/blog/_pages/projects.md

 [Details](https://github.com/jdax/dclearnjs) >>

+---

 ## Custom blog theme for Jekyll

-This very website you are viewing right now is actually one of the most important project I have done before.
+This very website you are viewing right now is actually one of the most important project I have ever done before.
 Here I tinkered with new CSS/JS techniques to enhance user experience.
 I got a lot of inspiration from [Mr. Rachid Mrad](http://rachidmrad.com), my web design mentor.

 [Details](https://github.com/mnishiguchi/blog) >>